-Ms. Campbell's practice also includes representation of management in dealings with labor unions and the National Labor Relations Board.
+Merry's practice also includes representation of management in dealings with labor unions and the NLRB.
 She has represented clients in all stages of union interaction - from avoiding union campaigns to negotiating collective bargaining agreements, including agreements compliant with the Service Contract Act (SCA).
-She has also dealt extensively with the NLRB and has defended clients against unfair labor practice charges and related matters.

 - Temporary Workers: Employ with Caution